 Prior to moving to Germany, I’ve also lived in Thailand, S. Korea (well for four months until I got deported) the U.S.A and of course Canada, but only ever in Alberta.
 I love to travel and do it often, but I also like having a home base.
 At this point my plan is to indefinitely live in Munich.

 I also love animals but have a special affinity for monkeys and sharks.
 I hold a B.Sc degree in Primatology (yes such a thing exists), consider Jane Goodall my idol, and previously worked at a zoo.
 You can read more about my love for both Monkeys and Mountains and how they resulted in the name for my blog.
 Now my work with primates is limited to volunteering with chimps, although I am actively seeking ways that I can be involved with primates on a more regular basis again.

 Professionally, my background is in business and education.
 I hold a B.Mgmt degree in marketing (that was before the B.Sc in Primatology) and a Master of Education in Adult Education and Global Change.
-I worked in education for over 12 years in positions ranging from teaching English in S. Korea and Thailand to environmental education at a zoo to a Program Director of business programs at a university, where I also taught classes and continued to teach online classes after moving to Germany.
+I have worked in education for over 15 years in positions ranging from teaching English in S. Korea and Thailand to environmental education at a zoo to a Program Director of business programs at a university.
+I’ve also taught classes and continued to teach online classes after moving to Germany.

 I’m still involved in education having recently founded my own online social media training and consulting firm, Reach Social Media.
 I truly believe education can change the world and it will always be close to my heart.